carstenlucke/TimeLedger/USER_GUIDE.md

 ### Automatic Backups

-The application creates backups automatically:
+The application creates backups automatically when data has changed since the last backup:
 - **Hourly**: While the application is running
 - **On Exit**: When closing the application